Haffner and Evansville host UIC - WTOP News

 BOTTOM LINE: Evansville hosts UIC after Cameron Haffner scored 25 points in Evansville’s 85-82 loss to the Belmont Bruins.

+The Purple Aces have gone 5-5 at home.
+Evansville ranks eighth in the MVC with 23.1 defensive rebounds per game led by Tanner Cuff averaging 4.9.

-The Flames are 5-3 in MVC play.
+The Flames are 5-3 against MVC opponents.
 UIC is the MVC leader with 35.0 rebounds per game led by Sasa Ciani averaging 9.2.

-Evansville’s average of 7.3 made 3-pointers per game this season is only 0.2 fewer made shots on average than the 7.5 per game UIC allows.
-UIC has shot at a 47.5% rate from the field this season, 5.4 percentage points higher than the 42.1% shooting opponents of Evansville have averaged.

-The Purple Aces and Flames meet Wednesday for the first time in MVC play this season.

 LAST 10 GAMES: Purple Aces: 3-7, averaging 59.8 points, 28.3 rebounds, 11.9 assists, 6.7 steals and 3.5 blocks per game while shooting 40.4% from the field.
 Their opponents have averaged 66.6 points per game.